ohookins/contentful_hackathon/README.md

 * Is it possible to set the content type in an entry query via a header?!?
   Inconsistent use of headers and query parameters...
 * Can't see the short field names in the Content Type screen of the UI.
+* Go is not a great language for dynamic type structures that you might need for Contentful apps.

 ## Running
 You need to set these three environment variables: